 - Blue (symbolizing the vast expanses of the sky)

 These precisely match the aviation carrier’s field, moving forward confidently.
-The fact that the bird flies from right to left is a distinctly Eastern characteristic, as Arabs write texts this way.
-Consequently, the Arabic version of the name is also read from right to left, not vice versa.
-Hence, the “strange” direction of the bird in flight makes it seem like it is moving backward.
+The fact that the bird flies from right to left is a distinctly Eastern characteristic, as Arabs write from right to left.
+Consequently, the Arabic version of the name is also read from right to left rather than from left to right.
+Hence, the “strange” direction of the bird in flight makes it seem to be moving backward.

 2016 – today